slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-5.md

 # <a name="Linux Tools:Event Sources:uprobes and kprobes"></a>
 #### Linux Tools:Event Sources:uprobes and kprobes
 The technique of dynamic instrumentation is quite old(1990s if my memory serves me right) and reasonably mature.
 However, its application to Linux is relatively recent(mid 2000).
 Similar to techniques used in debuggers.
-They are called uprobes , uretprobes, kprobes and kretprobes in Linux. uprobes and uretprobes are for user-space processes. uprobes are funtion entries and uretprobes are function exits. kprobes and kretprobes are for kernel space.
+They are called uprobes , uretprobes, kprobes and kretprobes in Linux. uprobes and uretprobes are for user-space processes. uprobes are function entries and uretprobes are function exits. kprobes and kretprobes are for kernel space.
 The technique of application is nearly identical.

 > * When a CPU hits the breakpoint instruction, a trap occurs, the CPU's registers are saved, and control passes to kprobes/uprobe via the notifier_call_chain mechanism.
 > * The original instructions are then executed, and instruction flow resumes.